 The first rule of Dirty Dish Club is you do not talk about Dirty Dish Club.
 Scratch that, please do talk about it.

 When we were first married we lived in a 360 square foot attic apartment.
 There wasn’t a dishwasher and the oven dial had a piece of paper taped over it with the numbers written on by hand.
 We didn’t have much, but we turned that “love grotto” into a home with the sound of our laughter and the aroma of our cooking.
 Like most newlyweds, we rarely fought, but if we did it was usually about whose turn it was to wash the mountain of dirty dishes.
-A lot of things have changed in the last 9 years, but two things haven’t: our love for each other and that nagging sink of dirty dishes.
+A lot of things have changed in the last 14 years, but two things haven’t: our love for each other and that nagging sink of dirty dishes.
 These days we live in the Denver Metro area and work hard to please our toughest and most unappreciative critics yet: our two kids.
-Someday they’ll appreciate all our efforts . . . and even if they don’t, by then we can make them do the dishes.
+Someday they’ll appreciate all our efforts . . . and even if they don’t, at least we can make them do the dishes.

 As an eight-year-old, I viewed my parents refusal to buy me an easy bake oven as a serious sign of deprivation and decided to take matters into my own hands.
 I would sneak into the kitchen while my parents were distracted and make up a recipe for a scorched microwave cake or create a giant sugar cookie sculpture that was crisp on the outside and doughy on the inside.
 It always mystified me why my parents were less than pleased to discover I’d pilfered their pantry and used their oven unsupervised.
 Twenty years of practice has thankfully improved my skills and even won me a few blue ribbons, friends, and maybe even a husband along the way.
 I am a certified fitness instructor and personal trainer, but that hasn’t killed my love of baking.
 While the kitchen will always be a respite, my favorite way to clear my head is to throw on my running shoes and hit one of the trails near my house.